Pur3-MAlice/stardew-memory-game/README.md

 ## **Planning**
 ### **Target Audiences:**
-* Adults who enjoy playing the sub genre of video games called “cosy games” but don’t want anything too taxing.
+* Adults who enjoy playing the sub genre of video games called “cosy games” but don’t want anything too mentally taxing.
 * Fans of the Stardew Valley.
-Which Is A Cult Cosy Game With A Large Player Base
+Which Is A Cult Cosy Game With A Large Player Base.
 * Casual Gamers who would like to spend time away from their main game and spend some time on a semi-concentrated task.
 * Fans of nostalgic kids cards games like Snap or Uno.
 ### **User Stories:**
 * I as a user, want to be able to play a cute/nosalgic game with the ability to go to harder levels.
 * I as a user, want to be able to track the progress of each round in some way.
-* I as a user, want to be able to find a clear explanation of the game rules and how to play.
+* I as a user, want to be able to find explanation of the game rules and how to play.
-* As a user, I want to be able to navigate my way to resources easily.
+* As a user, I want to be able to navigate my way to resources.
-* As a user, I want to learn more about the inspiration game.
+* As a user, I want to learn more about the inspiration game (Stardew Valley) and possibly find links to more infomation.
 ### **Aims:**
 * To provide a cute and nostalgic memory game.
 * Be accessible to the visually impaired with good contrasts.
 * Provide a “how-to-play” section.
 * Link to inspiration source
-* keyboard functions?
 * To be an enjoyable distraction to fill the user's time.
 ### **How to Achieve:**
 * The game will be free to use, and no sign up required.
 * Site will use imagery and wording from the theme source and possible sound effects?
 * Ensuring the use of semantic elements, alternate text, and aria labels where appropriate.
 * The landing page will be the main menu.
 Access to the main menu can also be done throughout the game with the Nav button.
 This menu will contain links back to:
-   1. Game rules.
-   2. Game options menu.
+   1. How to Play
+   2. About the source Material (Stardew Valley)
-   3. Keyboard Play?
+   3. Home
 * After each move, the relevant tally will be modified.
 Overall game play will be scored.
 ### **Wireframes**
 * Below are some screengrabs of the desktop and mobile wireframes made for this project.